7 Ways to Maintain Healthy Blood Sugar Levels

 Step away from the desk (and the TV)

 Walk around for two minutes after every 20 you spend sitting down.
-A new study from England indicates that regular walking breaks lessen spikes in your blood sugar levels after you eat.
+A new study from England indicates that regular walking breaks promote healthy blood sugar levels and lessen spikes in your blood sugar after you eat.

 Calculate your risk